Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 Why is it important to choose the right soil for Alocasia?

-Alocasia is extremely sensitive to overwatering, and it can’t stand waterlogged or soggy soil.
+Alocasia is extremely sensitive to overwatering and can’t stand waterlogged or soggy soil.

-Therefore, it is vital to choose the correct soil for Alocasia so it doesn’t experience sogginess.
+Therefore, choosing the correct soil for Alocasia is crucial so it doesn’t experience sogginess.

-Since Alocasia is sensitive to overwatering, you should select or prepare a well-drained soil mix that can drain the excess water fast.
+Since Alocasia is sensitive to overwatering, you should select or prepare a well-drained soil mix that can quickly drain excess water.

 However, it doesn’t indicate that the soil should not retain any water.